-- Have ELL teacher assist in appropriate modifications and accommodation s for all assessments - Use information from the WIDA testing to help facilitate individualized assessments for ELL students - Allow student access to native dictionary to help with the understanding of vocabulary within the unit - Student may create a Google Slide presentation and explain information in their native language
+- Allow ELL students the opportunity illustrate one of the scenes from the movie - Have ELL teacher assist in appropriate modifications and accommodation s for all assessments - Use information from the WIDA testing to help facilitate individualized assessments for ELL students - Allow student access to native dictionary to help with the understanding of vocabulary within the unit - Student may create a Google Slide presentation language

+- Students will not be penalized for spelling and grammar errors - Teachers will meet with collaborative teacher to discuss individual modifications for each student

-Unit Name: Colonization in the Americas
+Unit Name : Colonization in the Americas

+Duration: 4-6 weeks

+Enduring Understanding:

 • The positive and negative impacts on the indigenous people of the early Americas

+Essential Questions:

-- Why did Europeans want to colonize in the New World? - How were the Natives impacted by the colonization of their land? - Why did religion play an important role in early American colonization?
+Why did Europeans want to colonize in the New World?

+How were the Natives impacted by the colonization of their land?

+Why did religion play an important role in early American colonization?

-- Christianity
+Topics Co vered:

+Chris stianity

-- Colonization in North America
+Colo nization in North America

-- Colonization in South America
+Colo nization in South America

-- Economic implications of colonization
+Ecor nomic implications of colonization

-- Social impacts of colonization
+Social al impacts of colonization

-- European monarchy and its role in colonization
+Euro pean monarchy and its role in colonization

+Assessme nts:

+Formative :

-- 5 daily movie facts from The Mission - Timeline of how Robert de Niro's character changed throughout the film - Venn Diagram of truths and lies between The Mission and other documentaries - Observation of student responses during whole-group and small-group discussion - Do-now activities that will use K-W-L charts, Venn diagrams, Google Forms, individual dry erase responses - Newsela, Vocabulary.com, izzit.org, tolerance.org--all providing assessment data within the unit - Primary sources: Colonial State Papers primary source documents, American Bibliography by Charles Evans, Cultural Contracts by various Spanish explorers - Secondary sources: Christianity in the New World secondary source reading, The Role of the Priest in Early America secondary source reading
+- 5 daily movie facts from The Mission - Timeline of how Robert de Niro's character changed throughout the film - Venn Diagram of truths and lies between The Mission and other documentaries - Observation of student responses during whole-group and small-group discussion - Do-now activities that will use K-W-L charts, Venn diagrams, Google Forms, individual dry erase responses

+- Newsela, Vocabulary.com, izzit.org, tolerance.org--all providing assessment data within the unit - Primary sources: Colonial State Papers primary source documents, American Bibliography by Charles Evans, Cultural Contracts by various Spanish explorers - Secondary sources: Christianity in the New World secondary source reading, The Role of the Priest in Early America secondary source reading

-Colonization benchmark exam administered by all 8th Grade Social Studies teachers upon completion of unit
+• Colonization benchmark exam administered by all 8th Grade Social Studies teachers upon completion of unit